1. What is a heat pump and how does it work?

 The technical specifications of a heat pump include factors such as:

-• Coefficient of Performance (COP) : A measure of the efficiency of the heat pump.
+- Coefficient of Performance (COP) : A measure of the heat pump's efficiency.
 The higher the COP, the more efficient the pump.

-• Noise Level : Measured in decibels (dB), noise levels can range from 30 dB (like a whisper) to 60 dB (like a regular refrigerator).
+- Noise Level : Measured in decibels (dB), noise levels can range from 30 dB (like a whisper) to 60 dB (like a typical refrigerator).

 19. How do I choose the right heat pump for my home?